1006 Absence from Work

 -

-Supervisors are responsible for approving annual leave request.
+Supervisors are responsible for approving annual leave requests.
 Prior to approving requests for annual leave, they must consider factors, including, but not limited to:

 -